ehmoussi/code_aster/doc/devguide/naming-conventions.rst

 - Plural forms should be used when it is relevant.

+- Use same method name to pass a single value or a vector.
+  Example: Do not define :py:obj:`addMaterialOnMesh(mater)` and :py:obj:`addMaterialsOnMesh(vect_mater)`, but only :py:meth:`~code_aster.Objects.MaterialField.addMaterialsOnMesh` with the both interfaces.

 - At least at the beginning, only pure Python objects are returned (example: *list* or *list[list]* and not *numpy* arrays).